University of Delaware

 College of Arts and Sciences

-The largest of UD's colleges, with 23 academic departments and over 600 faculty members, notably housing one of North America's six undergraduate Art Conservation programs.
+The largest college with 23 academic departments, offering one of North America's few undergraduate Art Conservation programs.

 College of Earth, Ocean and Environment

-Comprising departments in Geography, Earth Sciences, and the School of Marine Science and Policy, it offers over nine undergraduate majors and 17 graduate degrees focused on environmental and marine studies.
+Comprises Geography, Earth Sciences, and the School of Marine Science and Policy, offering diverse undergraduate and graduate degrees.

 College of Education and Human Development